davidtwco/rfcs/text/0000-target-spec-toml.md

 # Motivation
 [motivation]: #motivation

 rustc supports built-in targets and also custom user-defined targets.
+There are a handful of use-cases that custom targets address:

+- Making small tweaks to existing targets to change defaults without having to fork the compiler
+- Experimenting with new targets, or targets that cannot be upstreamed, without needing to fork the compiler

+By definition, custom targets have no official support from the project (unlike built-in targets, each of is supported according to their tier in the [target tier policy]).

 Custom targets are defined in a ad-hoc JSON format that has grown organically since it was introduced.
 If a target isn't built-in or its name ends in `.json` then rustc will attempt to load the target from a `$target.json` file from the current directory or the paths from the `RUST_TARGET_PATH` environment variable.

 The target-spec-json format was proposed in [rfcs#131] and was stabilised